NeuraXenetica/synaptans-workforcesim/README.txt

 INSTALLING AND RUNNING THE SOFTWARE ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

-This version of the software is distributed in the form of a single Windows executable file, “Synaptans_WorkforceSim_v_0.1.081.exe”.
-The software can be run by copying it onto the hard drive or other storage device of a Windows PC and double-clicking on the file name or icon.
-If the software is capable of running on the given computer, a console window should then open; depending on the capacities of one’s computer, this screen may remain blank (displaying only a blinking cursor) for some moments, while the program loads and initializes itself.
-A message should eventually appear stating that “Matplotlib is building the font cache; this may take a moment.”

-After some additional time, a second window (the main interface window) should open on one’s screen, and the original console window should display a message stating “Welcome to Synaptans WorkforceSim™!
+This version of the software is distributed as a Python package containing multiple modules.
+Assuming that all necessary Python libraries have been correctly installed and that other necessary setup steps have been performed, running the module named “launch_workforcesim_GUI.py” should launch a Tkinter-based GUI, while one’s Python console window should display a message stating “Welcome to Synaptans WorkforceSim™!
+This software is ©2021-22 NeuraXenetica LLC and made available for use under GNU General Public License Version 3.
 Please use the main interface window (which should open separately) to configure and run the simulation.”
-The main interface window opens with default dimensions of 1200×700 pixels; its size can be adjusted (within certain limits) by manually clicking and dragging its edges or by clicking the icons near the upper right corner to “Maximize” or “Restore Down” the window.
+The main interface window opens with default dimensions of 1200×700 pixels; in Windows, its size can be adjusted (within certain limits) by manually clicking and dragging its edges or by clicking the icons near the upper right corner to “Maximize” or “Restore Down” the window.

-One can terminate the main interface window by pressing “Escape” or clicking on the “X” in its upper right corner.
-If one closes the main interface window first, the console window will then need to be closed separately; if one closes the console window by pressing on the “X” in its upper right corner, the console window and main interface window should both be terminated.
+One can terminate the main interface window by pressing “Escape” or (in Windows) clicking on the “X” in its upper right corner.

-The program is not guaranteed to run successfully on all devices or with all versions of Windows.
-The software is distributed “as is” and with no warranties of any kind, whether express or implied; you assume all risk of using the software.
-(Please see the accompanying “End-User License Agreement.txt” file for more details.)
+The program is not guaranteed to run successfully on all devices.
+The software is distributed “as is” and with no warranties of any kind, whether express or implied; users assume all risk of using the software.
+(Please see the accompanying “Synaptans WorkforceSim license - GNU GPL V3.txt” file for more details.)

 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░
 THE OPERATIONS SCREEN